- Views 67,871

-HCG Diet Reviews Episode 7 of Interviews with Everyday People on the hCG Diet is here.
+HCG Reviews Episode 7 of Interviews with Everyday People is here.

 I wanted to interview B for a couple reasons.
-One, she’s lost 100lbs with hCG Injections, in a rather short period of time- just 16 months in fact (which she wasn’t even on hCG the majority of that 16 months).
+One, she’s lost 100lbs in a rather short period of time- just 16 months in fact (which she wasn’t even on protocol the majority of that 16 months).
 That in itself is enough of a reason, but secondly her particular journey has some unique factors and stories to it that I think could be useful to some of us.

 Her statistics are pretty impressive.
-She began the hCG Diet around 270lbs and is now around 165lbs.
-Check out B’s hCG youtube vlogs as well!
+She began the Diet around 270lbs and is now around 165lbs.
+Check out B’s youtube vlogs as well!

 Weighing Daily on the Scale